An Overview of Hip Dysplasia in Cats | Symptoms, Treatment, Outlook

 Image of two cats commonly affected by hip dysplasia

-Posted by Lianne McLeod D.V.M. on
+By: Lianne McLeod D.V.M.

-Feline hip dysplasia involves abnormal hip joint formation where the ball and socket do not fit together properly, leading to joint instability, pain, and eventually arthritis.
+Feline hip dysplasia involves abnormal hip joint formation where the ball and socket do not fit together properly, leading to joint instability, joint pain, and eventually arthritis.

 Although less frequently diagnosed in cats, this disease can significantly impact their quality of life, causing discomfort, decreased mobility, and altered behavior.
+This article covers the causes, preventions, and natural solutions to hip dysplasia discomfort in cats for concerned owners.

 What are The Causes of Feline Hip Dysplasia?